Dassault Mirage 2000: Production

 The production of the Mirage 2000 involved three construction sites, two located in Bordeaux that specialised in different components.
 The wings were built at Martignas, and the fuselages were fabricated at Argenteuil (NW of Paris), with final assembly taking place at Bordeaux–Mérignac Airport.
 The first prototype, Mirage 2000 No. 01, though, was handbuilt at Saint-Cloud, before being moved to Dassault's Istres facility for assembly.
-At the hands of Jean Coureau, No. 01 made its first flight on 10 March 1978, a mere 27 months after the programme go-ahead.
-During the 65-minute flight, Coureau took the aircraft to Mach 1.02 without afterburner, before climbing to more than 12,000 m and accelerating the aircraft to Mach 1.3.
+At the hands of Jean Coureau, No. 01 conducted its maiden flight on 10 March 1978, a mere 27 months after the programme go-ahead.
+During the 65-minute flight, Coureau took the aircraft to Mach 1.02 without afterburner, before climbing to more than 12,000 meters and accelerating the aircraft to Mach 1.3.
 By the end of May, the aircraft had surpassed Mach 2 and an indicated airspeed of 1200 km/h.
 On the other end of the speed spectrum, the Mirage 2000 proved to be capable of low-speed flight, as demonstrated at the Farnborough Airshow in September 1978, during which Dassault pilot Guy Mitaux-Maurourd raised the aircraft's nose to 25° angle of attack (AoA) as the aircraft slowed to 190 km/h.
 Later tests showed that the aircraft could attain 30° AoA while carrying fuel tanks and weapons.